DUNE potential for sub-GeV dark matter in proton beam dump mode: Production of the Dark Matter Candidates:

 where $\hat{\phi}$ is angle between momentum of dark matter candidate and proton beam, in the dark photon rest frame, and square bracket term is a Jacobian function.
 The $g$ function gives the angular distribution of the dark matter in $\gamma_{D}$ rest frame for scalar DM produced via a vector mediator and it can be expressed as,

 the direct production cross-section of dark photon is \cite{59},\\

-where $Q_{q}$ is quark charge in the unit of positron electric charge, $\zeta = m_{\gamma_{D}}^{2}/s$ and $\sqrt{s}$ is the hadron-level center of mass energy. $f_{q/p(n)}(x)$ is the parton distribution function (PDF) which gives the probability of extraction of quarks and gluons from proton(neutron) with longitudinal momentum fraction $z$.
-To evaluate cross-section, we have used CTEQ6.6 PDFs \cite{60} and have set $Q = m_{\gamma_{D}}$ which variation range is $m_{\gamma_{D}}/2$ to $2m_{\gamma_{D}}$. \\ To produce the dark matter we will integrate the equation [\ref{17}] over the DM lab frame energy and angle between proton beam direction and momentum of DM lab frame.
+where $Q_{q}$ is quark charge in the unit of positron electric charge, $\zeta = m_{\gamma_{D}}^{2}/s$ and $\sqrt{s}$ is the hadron-level center of mass energy. $f_{q/p(n)}(x)$ is the parton distribution function (PDF) which gives the probability of extraction of quarks and gluons from proton(neutron) with longitudinal momentum fraction $x$.
+To evaluate cross-section, we have used CTEQ6.6 PDFs \cite{60} and have set $Q = m_{\gamma_{D}}$ which is varied in range of $m_{\gamma_{D}}/2$ to $2m_{\gamma_{D}}$. \\ To produce the dark matter we integrate the equation [\ref{17}] over the DM lab frame energy and angle between proton beam direction and momentum of DM lab frame.